bumanerdene/Page-transition-ReactJS/README.md

 # Page-transition-ReactJS
-3pages connected with each other but 3 different style.
+3pages connected with each other but 3 different styles.
 Css, Materialize, Bootstrap
 #1 Pure Css and power of gradient with animation
 #2 Connection with react materialize
 #3 Bootstrap with react